mini-kep/datamap/README.md

 - daily data can be reported on wierd dates (USDRUR_CB is published next day, eg Saturday for Friday data)
 - other errors we do not know yet

+# Download data

 For full dataset data download can use [this code - query_all.py](https://github.com/mini-kep/user-charts/blob/master/query_all.py)

-`query_all.py` originally used as a load test and in runs about 1 min.
+`query_all.py` originally used as a load test and runs about 1 min.
+May need to construct one dataframe base don individual timeseries for each frequency.